Poland summons Belarus envoy over armed border incursion | DW | 03.11.2021

 Poland said Belarusian soldiers armed with long guns made it 300 meters into Polish territory Monday night

-Poland's Ministry of Foreign Affairs said Wednesday that it had summoned the Belarusian charge d'affaires Alexander Chesnovsky to complain after Belarusian soldiers equipped with long guns crossed into Poland overnight.
+Poland's Foreign Ministry said Wednesday that it had summoned Belarusian charge d'affaires Alexander Chesnovsky to complain after Belarusian soldiers equipped with long guns crossed into Poland overnight.

-It is the third time this month the ministry has summoned Chesnovsky regarding the situation on Poland and the EU's eastern border with Belarus.
+It is the third time in the past month that the ministry has summoned Chesnovsky regarding the situation on Poland and the EU's eastern border with Belarus.

-Poland is an EU member state and is facing considerable pressure along with Lithuania and to a lesser extent Latvia as Belarus has encouraged migrants from Iraq mainly and some from Afghanistan and elsewhere to use Minsk as a transit point on their way to Europe.
+Poland is an EU member state and is facing considerable pressure, along with Lithuania and to a lesser extent Latvia, as Belarus has encouraged migrants — most of whom come from Iraq, and some from Afghanistan and elsewhere — to use Minsk as a transit point on their way to the European Union.

-Stanislaw Zaryn, the spokesman for Poland's security services, said that after crossing approximately 300 meters (328 yards), the Belarusian personnel were confronted by a Polish patrol.
+Stanislaw Zaryn, the spokesman for Poland's security services, said that, after crossing approximately 300 meters (990 feet), the Belarusian personnel were confronted by a Polish patrol.
 The Belarusians "reloaded their weapons and then departed," Zaryn said, adding, "It was enough to assume it was not a mistake."

-During the meeting, Piotr Wawrzyk, a deputy foreign minister, emphasized "that the actions taken by the Belarusian authorities in recent weeks have the increasingly evident hallmarks of a deliberate escalation."
+During the meeting, Piotr Wawrzyk, a deputy foreign minister, said: "The actions taken by the Belarusian authorities in recent weeks have the increasingly evident hallmarks of a deliberate escalation."

-Zaryn told The Associated Press that with Belarus there has been a "series of incidents and provocations organized by Belarusians, but this was the most dangerous incident so far."
+Zaryn told The Associated Press that there has been a "series of incidents and provocations organized by Belarusians, but this was the most dangerous incident so far."

-Warsaw and the EU Commission allege the effort by Belarusian President Alexander Lukashenko to flood the EU's eastern borders with migrants is part of a hybrid war strategy being waged in retaliation for sanctions against his regime following the contested August, 2020, presidential election.
+Warsaw and the European Commission call the effort by Belarusian President Alexander Lukashenko to flood the EU's eastern borders with migrants part of a hybrid war strategy being waged in retaliation for sanctions against his regime following the contested August 2020 presidential election.
 Lukashenko is backed by Russian President Vladimir Putin.

 ar/nm (AP, Reuters)